• Skip to primary navigation

 Readers have asked me to share about our experience of building a home atrium, so I wanted to compile this collection of ideas and resources that might help others.

-A few important notes before we begin.
+A note before we begin

 First, CGS is intended to be offered in community, not primarily in the home setting.
 Any materials I made were created in the hopes of sharing them with others in the future.
-It’s impossible to recreate the full atrium experience at home due to limitations of space, materials, and most importantly, the gift of a diverse group of children in community!
+It’s impossible to recreate the full atrium experience at home due to limitations of space, materials, and most importantly, the gift of a diverse group of children in community.

 A home atrium is not ideal—but as we are all learning to live in liminal space right now, I’ve followed my formation leader’s wisdom of not letting the perfect get in the way of the good.
 I’ve been grateful for what I have been able to share with my children at home.